 - 1. Growing some of your own food if at all possible, with the foodshed and the future in mind.
 See Gardens for the Future - 2.
-Supporting local producers as a loyal customer, willing to pay them a fair price considering the work they do and the challenges that you know they face.
+Supporting local producers as a loyal customer, willing to pay them a fair price considering the work they do and the challenges that vou know they face.
 See Producers Need Our Help. - 3.
 Making the most sustainable food choices-including that food you can't get locally.
 See Foodprint website. - 4.
-Supporting scientists, agencies, educators, and citizen science projects aimed at understanding and protecting the health of your own foodshed. - 5.
+Supporting scientists, agencies, educators, and citizen science projects aimed at understanding and protecting the health of your own foodshed.
+See our Current Professional Monitoring and Observing & Citiizen Science Opportunities for groups and initiatives to support and assist. - 5.
 Supporting conservation programs and policies that protect and restore local foodsheds-from local, to national, to global efforts.
-See Addressing Climate Change with Local Food and Addressing Biodiversity with Local Food
+See Addressing Climate Change with Local Food & See Addressing Biodiversity with Local Food